 1. Did the development of American cities justify Jefferson’s claim that “when we get piled up in great cities we will become as corrupt as Europe”?

 2. Compare the “heroic” story of immigration, as illustrated in the Statue of Liberty, with the historical reality.
 What explains the ambivalence toward the New Immigrants reflected in Lazarus’s poem?
-See boxed quotes on page 544 and page 551 as well as section Examining the Evidence on page 548.
+(See boxed quotes on page 546 and page 551 as well as section Examining the Evidence on page 548.)

 3. Did urban life cause a decline in American religion or just an adjustment to new forms?